LinoyBoni/LinoyBoni/README.md

 ## About Me

-🧠 Quantitative-minded Data Science & Machine Learning student at Jerusalem College of Technology, with a strong interest in statistical modeling, optimization, and data-driven systems.
+🧠 A quantitatively minded Data Science and Machine Learning student at Jerusalem College of Technology, with strong analytical skills in statistical modeling, optimization, and data-driven systems.

-I am particularly passionate about exploring structured data through mathematical reasoning, statistical inference, and machine learning methods.
+I am particularly passionate about studying structured data using mathematical reasoning, statistical inference, and machine learning methods.

 My current focus is on building applied projects in Python and SQL that bridge theoretical concepts in statistics and optimization with real-world analytical problems.

 📈 I enjoy working with data, graphs, and quantitative models to uncover patterns and translate them into meaningful insights.

-Feel free to explore my repositories I'm always happy to discuss my work and ideas.
+Feel free to explore my repositories.
+I am always happy to discuss my work and ideas.

 ## Research Topics I Am Interested In
 - Applied Machine Learning and Predictive Modeling